Border tight: Merkel opponent Orban plunges Hungary into corona chaos – affront to Germany and EU partners

 - However, there are exemption rules for countries in which the infection risk With Covid-19* is rated as very low.

-Update from August 29, 6:15 p.m .: The day after the decision, because of the borders Covid-19 to close from September 1st reigns in Hungary apparently that Corona jumble.
-And with reference to the Eastern European country, apparently not only at the seat of government in Budapest.
+Update from August 29, 6:15 p.m .: The day after the decision, because of the borders Covid-19 to shut down from September 1st, reigns in Hungary apparently that Corona jumble.

-The official and state-owned tourism authority seemed hopelessly overwhelmed with the new situation this Saturday.
+This is how the official and national one worked Tourism authority Also on this Saturday with the new situation hopelessly overwhelmed.
 And taken by surprise?
-On Friday evening the tourist information had, among other things, via Facebook-Posting announced its own info pages too Covid-19 to revise.
+On Friday evening the tourist information had, among other things, via Facebook-Posting announced your own Info pages too Covid-19 to revise.
 On Saturday evening, as of 6.15 p.m., this had still not happened.

+Border closure due to Corona in Hungary: Viktor Orban apparently takes his own tourism authority by surprise

 To classify: The 57-year-old right-wing populist politician has been known for his activism and stubbornness since the so-called refugee crisis Orban at the level of the European Union (EU) as a sharp opponent of the Germans Chancellor Angela Merkel (CDU).